 Brompton wardrobe | Brompton tallboy | @a_house_and_its_chows

 When dealing with smaller bedrooms, we can’t create space, but we can certainly create the illusion of space.
-A great way to achieve this is by matching your wardrobe colour to your walls, allowing them to almost dissolve into their surroundings.
+An easy way to achieve this is by matching your wardrobe colour to your walls, allowing them to almost dissolve into their surroundings.
 This premise is the same regardless of wall colour.
-While some may shy away from using darker furniture in a darker room, it can actually create a beautiful cocooning effect, perfect for a deep night’s sleep.
+While some may shy away from using darker furniture in a darker room, it can actually create a beautiful cocooning effect, perfect for a good night’s sleep.

 Make a statement